Last Updated on April 1, 2026

 Step5.
 Ending a Subscription

 Summarily, both the MT4 and MT5 copy traders are powerful platforms.
-They both facilitate copy trading experience for both beginners and expert traders.
-The MT5 platform however possesses more advanced features which gives it an edge over the MT4 platform.
+They both facilitate a copy trading experience for both beginner and expert traders.
+The MT5 platform, however, possesses more advanced features that give it an edge over the MT4 platform.

 Does MT4 allow copy trading?